Overview – Karoo NP

 - Scenic drive for all vehicles and dedicated 4x4 tracks available

-- Self-catering accommodation and restaurant for self-drive visitors
+- Self-catering accommodation and restaurant

-- Not many of the flagship safari animals present
+- Not many typical safari animals present

 - Far away from South Africa's main tourist attractions